 - 22.1.
 All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication. - 22.2.
 Data provided by the DBS will never be duplicated. - 22.3.
 Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.

 23. Policy review

 23.1.
-This policy is reviewed every two years by the governors and the headteacher.

-The next scheduled review date for this policy is September 2024
+This policy is headteacher. reviewed eve ery two yea rs by the go overnors and tł Th ne next scheduled d review date fo or this policy is May 2022.